WillGoad/cranq-tutorials/http_request/README.md

   - rename it **get todo #2**
 - Rename [taskid] node to **taskid 1**
 - Set the _Value_ of the &lt;data&gt; input port of [taskid 1] node to **1**
-- Add a _data/Store_ node by searc
+- Add a _data/Store_ node by search
   - name it **taskid 2**
   - set the _Value_ of the &lt;data&gt; input port of [taskid 2] node to **2**
 - Connect the &lt;read&gt; input port of [taskid 1] node to &lt;start&gt; input port of [reusable task getter example] parent node